 Sometime around the year 905 AD, an unknown Viking hid a collection of silver valuables.
 Having dug a small hole in the ground, firstly five arm rings were put in, and then placed on top of them was a lead pouch containing coins, hacksilver, rings and brooches.
 The hoard was covered over, but the owner never returned and it lay undiscovered for over a thousand years.

-Intriguingly, a similar but much larger hoard was buried at Cuerdale near Preston, on the banks of the river Ribble, at a similar time.
+Intriguingly, a similar but much larger hoard was buried at Cuerdale near Preston, on the banks of the river Ribble, at around the same time.
 Some of the artifacts of the Cuerdale Hoard are very similar to the Silverdale one.
 Why were both of these valuable hoards never reclaimed?
 Where the owners of these hoards killed in battle against the Saxons, leaving the silver undiscovered for a millennium ?

 Some of the arm rings are also similar to those found in the Cuerdale hoard.
 The museum experts report that the arm rings show styles developed in Ireland, but represent a mixing of forms and techniques from across the Viking world.
-The three arm rings that are nested, (placed inside each other) are particularly impressive, and can be seen by clicking here
+The three arm rings that are nested, (placed inside each other) are particularly impressive.

 References